Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 - Tiling optimization: Mojo includes a built-in tiling optimization tool that effectively caches and reuses data, which helps optimize performance by using memory located near each other at a given time and reusing it.

-- Parallel computing: Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x."
+- Parallel computing: Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x.
+It simplifies writing of efficient, parallel code through automatic parallelization across multiple hardware backends, without requiring low-level parallelization knowledge.

 - Mojo has no GC (garbage collection), so it doesn't suffer from GC pauses, and can be used in real-time domains.
-Instead, it has *automatic memory management*: it implements ownership and borrow-checking and lifetime concepts similar to Rust, simplifying the syntax.
+Instead, it has *automatic memory management*: it implements ownership and borrow-checking and lifetime concepts similar to Rust, but simplifying the syntax.
+Mojo's compiler tracks the lifetime of a variable using static analysis and destroys data as soon as it is no longer in use.

 It also offers control over memory storage: struct field values are inline-allocated values.

 - Mojo also doesn't suffer from Python's GIL (Global Interpreter Lock), so it can put to use multiple threads and concurrency much better.